 "It gave me validation that I wasn't an imposter in the video journalism field," she said.

 McGoff currently works as a freelance field producer, social and digital marketer and video journalist.
-She hopes to release This Little Land of Mines in late 2018/early 2019.
+She is also raising funds to complete This Little Land of Mines and hopes to release it in late 2018/early 2019.
 She is also in post-production for another short documentary she produced, Southern Sustainability.

 "I look forward to a career of cinematic video journalism where I can spread stories that inspire and engage people," she said.

-Pulitzer Center fellowship program will be accepting applications soon.
+The AU SOC Pulitzer Center fellowship program will be accepting applications soon.
 Fellows will be awarded $2,500 to help pay for their reporting project.
 Pulitzer Center staff and journalists act as mentors for students throughout the fellowship, and final projects will be featured on the Pulitzer Center website.
 Fellows also work with the Pulitzer Center in efforts to further disseminate the work through media partners.
-The deadline for 2018
+The deadline for 2018 applications is March 31.

 The fellowships, open to AU SOC students, are one of the benefits of SOC's membership in the Pulitzer Center on Crisis Reporting Campus Consortium.
 The Campus Consortium initiative is a core component of the Pulitzer Center's effort to create awareness campaigns around the global systemic issues that affect us all.